- ⬇ Free Download

 - Sales enablement: Sales deck, demo environment, training sessions

-- Launch: Soft launch, full launch, post-launch analytics and iteration
+- Launch: Soft launch, full launch, post-launch analytics

-Event planning
+Event Planning

 - Planning: Budget, venue selection, vendor contracts, speaker outreach